THE MOUNTAINOUS VILLAGE OF BAC HA

 The ethnic market of Coc Ly

 Coc Ly's ethnic market is held every Tuesday.
-A picturesque market mainly frequented by the elegant Hmong flower women who splash colors in the alleys of this very active market.
+A picturesque market mainly frequented by the elegant Hmong flower women who splash colours in the alleys of this very active market.
 There again, the stalls compete with surprises and jostle the senses.

 Meeting with the Flower Hmong ethnic group